 It is worth pausing a moment to consider the view frequently voiced that the Common Market Treaty is less supranational, or more intergovernmental, than the ECSC Treaty.
 This is to a great extent a mistaken approach.
 The "code-of-rules" Coal and Steel Treaty laid down the High Authority's powers of implementation in detail, but not until the requisite common policies have been agreed can it be known what powers of implementation the Commission holds in each particular sector covered by the EEC Treaty.
 Experience with regard to cartels and agriculture has shown us that these powers are similar to those stemming from the ECSC Treaty.
-It should be added, however, that the Paris Treaty did, right from the start, assure the High Authority, and now assures the Commission, of an independent income from the ECSC levy, with the aid of which the Executive has been able to do a good deal on the financial and social side, whereas the corresponding provision in the EEC Treaty has up to now remained a dead letter, the Council not having agreed to the implementing measures proposed by the EEC Commission in 1965.
+It should be added, however, that the Paris Treaty did, right from the start, assure the High Authority, and now assures the Commission, of an independent income from the ECSC levy, with the aid of which the Executive has been able to do a good deal on the financial and social side, whereas the corresponding provision in the EEC Treaty entered into effect on January 1, 1971 (under the system of independent revenue described on page 3).